|Ramón Arrowsmith||Arjun Heimsath||Mark Schmeeckle||Enrique Vivoni||Ian Walker||Kelin Whipple|

-The Spring 2017 theme is based on a geographic region: Eastern Mediterranean.
+The Fall 2017 theme is based on a geographic region: Southwest US.
 We will read, discuss, critique and debate papers presenting disparate view points on key controversies in surface processes, broadly defined: Geomorphology, Hydrology, Ecology, Biogeochemistry of Surface Environments.

 Textbook: Geomorphology: The Mechanics and Chemistry of Landscapes, Anderson and Anderson, 1st ed.
 Cambridge University Press, 2010.